vimpostor/blog/content/mutt-aliases.md

 # Show extra information

 But wait, there's more!
-The query command was originally intended to get contacts from external services like a LDAP server and has the ability to show extra information for each entry in the autocompletion menu.
+The query command was originally intended to get contacts from external services like an LDAP server and has the ability to show extra information for each entry in the autocompletion menu.
 Let's abuse this feature to show the subject of the most recent email sent or received for each address!

 Implementing this is a little bit more involved as we can no longer just use `notmuch` for this and have to iterate through all mails.
 I have written [this shell script](https://github.com/vimpostor/dotfiles/blob/master/scripts/aliases-gen.sh) to do just that and run it with a systemd timer after each mail sync to generate the aliases with subject information.
-It will cache previous runs so that only new mails will be processed on subsequent runs.
+It will cache previous runs so that only new mail will be processed on subsequent runs.
 Still, if you have millions of mails, for the first run you might prefer the simpler variant without subject information from above.

 Now with this extra info generated, we can see the most recent email subject next to each email address.
 For example, if one were to autocomplete the query "John", mutt would show the following options with the subject in the last column: